StefanTheCode/website/posts/preoptimized-ef-query-techniques-5-steps-to-success.md

 ##### **Eager Loading with Include:**
 &nbsp;
-##### The Include(b =&gt; b.Posts) method tells EF Core to load the Posts related to each Blog as part of the initial query.
+##### The Include(b => b.Posts) method tells EF Core to load the Posts related to each Blog as part of the initial query.
 This way, when you access, **the data is already loaded, and no additional queries are needed**.
 &nbsp;
 ##### **Single Query Execution:**
-##### The context.Blogs.Include(b =&gt; b.Posts).ToList() line executes a single query that retrieves all the Blogs along with their associated Posts.
+##### The context.Blogs.Include(b => b.Posts).ToList() line executes a single query that retrieves all the Blogs along with their associated Posts.
 This effectively eliminates the N+1 queries issue.
 &nbsp;
 ##### **Iterating Over Results:**
 ##### The nested foreach loops then iterate over the blogs and their posts.
 Since the posts are already loaded into memory, no additional queries are executed during iteration.